paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-022-national-geospatial-intelligence-agency.md

 <a id="section-462"></a>
 ## § 462.
 Financial assistance to certain employees in acquisition of critical skills

 The Secretary of Defense may establish an undergraduate training program with respect to civilian employees of the National Geospatial-Intelligence Agency that is similar in purpose, conditions, content, and administration to the program established by the Secretary of Defense under section 16 of the National Security Agency Act of 1959 ([50 U.S.C.
-402](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section402&num=0&edition=prelim) note) 11 See References in Text note below. for civilian employees of the National Security Agency.
+3614](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3614&num=0&edition=prelim)) for civilian employees of the National Security Agency.

 ### Statutory Notes

-#### References in Text
-Section 16 of the National Security Agency Act of 1959, referred to in text, is section 16 of Pub.
-L. 86–36, as added Pub.
-L. 99–569, title V, § 505, Oct.
-27, 1986, 100 Stat.
-3200; amended Pub.
-L. 111–259, title III, § 312(a)–(d), Oct.
-7, 2010, 124 Stat.
-2663, 2664, which was set out in a note under [section 402 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section402&num=0&edition=prelim), War and National Defense, prior to editorial reclassification to [section 3614 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3614&num=0&edition=prelim).

 #### Amendments
+2014—Pub.
+L. 113–291 substituted “([50 U.S.C.
+3614](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3614&num=0&edition=prelim))” for “([50 U.S.C.
+402](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section402&num=0&edition=prelim) note)”.

 2003—Pub.
 L. 108–136 substituted “National Geospatial-Intelligence Agency” for “National Imagery and Mapping Agency”.